lordhumunguz/middleman-base/README.md

 * Views do not refresh properly after saving, the best solution is to manually reload the browser or save twice.

-* The original Stylus files are placed in the build directory after a build.
-You can safely ignore them, but it's an issue nonetheless.